t3docs/docker-render-documentation/README.rst

 Repeat the `git-restore-mtime` procedure after Git operations like branch switches and checking out files.

-NEW since version v1.6.10: If you start the container via the `dockrun_...` command `git-restore-mtime` will be run automatically if it is an executable and can be found.
+NEW since version version 1.6.10: If you start the container via the `dockrun_...` command `git-restore-mtime` will be run automatically if it is an executable and can be found.